wandb/docs/docs/guides/automations/intro.md

 ![](../../../static/images/automations/automations1.png)

 An automation needs an event and an action to work.
 An action triggers when a defined event occurs.
-For example, you could trigger a GitHub action workflow to run tests every time a new artifact links to your W&B Model Registry.
+For example, you could trigger a GitHub action workflow to run tests every time a new artifact links to your W&B Registry.

 ## Use cases
 - **Automated model testing and deployment**: When a new model gets linked to a registry, it triggers an action like a GitHub Action workflow or a Amazon SageMaker endpoint to consume the model for testing and/or deployment.